 The Laekenois - their coat is harsh and wiry with hair being around 6 cm long all over a dog's body.
-However, the hair around their eyes and on their muzzle does not obscure a dog's vision or the lines of their noses.
+However, the hair around their eyes and on their muzzles should not obscure a dog's vision or the lines of their noses.
 The Laekenois does not have a plumed tail.

 The Malinois - the hair on a dog's head, the exterior of their ears and lower parts of their legs is very short.
 It is also short on the rest of their body although thicker on the tail and around a dog's neck so that it looks like a collar that reaches from the base of the ear to a dog's throat.
 Their hindquarters boast having fringes of longer hair and their tails are bushy and thick.
 Their coats are close, thick and firm to the touch with dog's boasting a woolly and softer undercoat.

 Belgian Shepherds were bred as working dogs and they excel at their jobs whether it's herding or guarding flocks.
-With this in mind, it's important for these intelligent and energetic dogs to be kept busy when they live in a home environment.
-They are definitely not the best choice for people who lead more sedentary lives nor are they an ideal choice for first time owners because they need to be well socialised and trained by people who are familiar with the breed or similar type of working dog.
+It's important for these intelligent and energetic dogs to be kept busy when they live in a home environment.
+They are not the best choice for people who lead more sedentary lives nor are they an ideal choice for first time owners because they need to be well socialised and trained by people who are familiar with the breed or similar type of working dog.

 If left to their own devices or not given sufficient mental stimulation and daily exercise, a Belgian Shepherd would soon get bored which can lead to dogs developing a lot of behavioural issues which includes being destructive around the home.
 They like nothing better than to be with people and are never happy when left on their own for any length of time which makes them a good choice for people where one person usually stays at home when everyone else is out.
 Belgian Shepherds like being involved in everything that goes on in a household.

 They tend to be quite aloof and wary when they are around strangers, but rarely would a Belgium Shepherd show any sort of aggressive behaviour towards people they do not know, preferring to keep their distance until they get to know them, bearing in mind that BSDs are known to be natural watchdogs that don't need to be trained to "protect" which could lead to dogs becoming too dominant and aggressive.

 Belgian Shepherds are intelligent dogs and as previously mentioned they learn new things very quickly which includes the good and the bad.
-Puppies need to be well socialised from a young age and their training has to start in earnest as soon as they have been fully vaccinated for them to grow up to be well-rounded, obedient mature dogs.
+Puppies need to be well socialised from a young age and their training must start in earnest as soon as they have been fully vaccinated for them to grow up to be well-rounded, obedient mature dogs.
 It is always a good idea to enroll a BSD into puppy socialisation classes which is a great way to start their education in a safe and secure environment once they are fully vaccinated.

 Because Belgian Shepherds have a very strong instinct to protect, as previously mentioned this is one of the breed’s traits that should not be encouraged when dogs are young because they might start protecting a family when it's not necessary which could lead to things becoming awkward when visitors are in the home or when dogs find themselves in situations where they believe a family needs protection.

 Belgian Shepherds are known to become devoted to their families showing a lot of affection to everyone in a household which includes children.
 They love nothing more than being involved in things that go on in a home environment and this includes playing lots of interactive games with the kids.
 However, any interaction between dogs and children should always be supervised by an adult to make sure playtime does not get too rough, which is especially true if the kids have any of the friends over.

 If a well-bred and nicely-socialised Belgian Shepherd grows up with other animals and pets including cats in the home, they generally get on well together.
-Some dogs may show aggression to other dogs which is why it's so important for puppies to be well socialised from a young age which has to include them meeting other dogs once they have been fully vaccinated.
+Some dogs may show aggression to other dogs which is why it's so important for puppies to be well socialised from a young age which must include them meeting other dogs once they have been fully vaccinated.
 Care should always be taken when a BSD is around any smaller animals and pets they don't already know just to be on the safe side.